racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK4.md

 The goal of this task is to explore how the PATH environment variable can be used to change the execution of Set-UID programs.

-Let's start by creating a new program that calls the system’s `ls` command, as in guid:
+Let's start by creating a new program that calls the system’s `ls` command, as asked in the guide:
 ```c
 #include <stdlib.h>